We are proud to be part of Leading Learners Multi Academy Trust

 Worth Valley Primary School is committed to safeguarding.
 Safeguarding means keeping your child happy, healthy and safe in school.
 All staff are trained at regular intervals and are aware of how to keep our pupils safe and what signs to look out for.
 Our pupils are encouraged to share any concerns and we have robust policies and processes in place that underpin safeguarding.
+We have a duty to report any concerns about the pupils at Worth Valley but we do not investigate.
+We work alongside parents and carers and other agencies to keep the pupils safe.

 Our Designated Safeguarding Leads (DSLs) are: